Acciorocketships/mrs-gym/README.md

 	Description: uses START_POS and START_ORI to reset the states of all agents.
 In addition, pos, vel, ori, and angvel can be given as optional arguments.
 This will override the default reset value

 	Arguments:
-	- pos: ((N_AGENTS x 3) tensor) overrides START_POS to specify starting positions [x, y, z] for all agents
+	- pos: ((N_AGENTS x 3) tensor) overrides START_POS to specify starting positions [x, y, z] for all agents.
-	- vel: ((N_AGENTS x 3) tensor) sets starting velocities [vx, vy, vz] for all agents instead of the default value of [0, 0, 0]
+	- vel: ((N_AGENTS x 3) tensor) sets starting velocities [vx, vy, vz] for all agents instead of the default value of [0, 0, 0].
 	- ori: ((N_AGENTS x 3) tensor) overrides START_ORI to specify starting euler angles [roll, pitch, yaw] for all agents.
-All euler angles in this library are given as extrinsic rotations in the order 'xyz' (or equivalently intrinsic rotations in the order 'ZYX')
+All euler angles in this library are given as extrinsic rotations in the order 'xyz' (or equivalently intrinsic rotations in the order 'ZYX').
-	- angvel: ((N_AGENTS x 3) tensor) sets starting angular velocities [wx, wy, yz] for all agents instead of the default value of [0, 0, 0]
+	- angvel: ((N_AGENTS x 3) tensor) sets starting angular velocities [wx, wy, yz] for all agents instead of the default value of [0, 0, 0].

 3. `set`